 - Effective cooling system in hot weather.

 - Optional cloud sheet with a boxed cavity keeps the cooling or warming to one side.

-- Can program temperature changes throughout the night.
+- You can program temperature changes throughout the night.

 - Works with any bed, easy to install and maintain.